benjisidi/saltmarsh/Tiresias.md

 # Saltmarsh
 - Keledek is a real asshole, looks down on Tiresias for being an elf
 - Uses Tiresias for menial work and taking down his self-important dictations
-- At one point Tiresias comes up with a minor magical breakthrough and Keledek steals it, takes credit from the [[Wizard Royal Academy]] for it, and later Tiresias finds out because it's *in his dications* and he's already forgotten that he stole it.
+- At one point Tiresias comes up with a minor magical breakthrough and Keledek steals it, takes credit from the [[Woven Thread]] for it, and later Tiresias finds out because it's *in his dications* and he's already forgotten that he stole it.
 -
 # Grove Timey Wimey Brainstorm
 - Time passes slower in the grove